 In addition to creating jobs in his district, Ken has focused his attention on important state issues such as regulatory reform.
 He has fought to save our State’s mobile field hospitals and has been a leader in child abuse prevention and foster care issues.

-Ken is the Chair of the Select Committee on Community and Neighborhood Development, which he created to identify the quality of life improvements needed in California communities and to discuss deteriorating infrastructure in California’s established neighborhoods.
-He is also the Chair of the Select Committee on Foster Care, and serves on the Select Committee on Asia/California Trade and Investment Promotion, Select Committee on Civic Engagement, Select Committee on Local Emergency Preparedness, Homelessness and the Select Committee on Science, Technology, Engineering and Math Education.
-He is also a member of the Committees on Accountability and Administrative Review, Governmental Organization, Insurance, Rules, Public Employees, Retirement and Social Security, and serves on the Alfred E. Alquist Seismic Safety Commission as well as the Lieutenant Governor’s California Commission of Economic Development.
+Ken is the Co-Chair of the Special Legislative Committee on Ethics.
+He is Chair of the Select Committee on Foster Care, and serves on the Select Committee on Asia/California Trade and Investment Promotion, Select Committee on Civic Engagement, Select Committee on Local Emergency Preparedness, Homelessness and the Select Committee on Science, Technology, Engineering and Math Education.
+He is also a member of the Committees on Governmental Organization, Insurance, Rules, Public Employees, Retirement and Social Security, and serves on the Alfred E. Alquist Seismic Safety Commission as well as the Lieutenant Governor’s California Commission of Economic Development.

 Ken and his wife Sydney have been married for 40 years and have lived in the east Sacramento County community of Rancho Cordova since 1977.
 It is where their sons were born, grew up in local schools, sports and Scouting and live with their families.